twak/chordatlas/README.md

 1. start chordatlas
 1. select: file, open..., then select the tweed.xml in the root of the unzipped data
 1. select the layer "panos", then click "download" to fetch the panoramas from google. watch the command line for progress.
+1. (the mesh and gis data may cover different areas. you can select the "minimesh" layer and select "load all" to show all the mesh data; and "hide all" to hide it.)
-1. find the block surrounded by panoramas; right click on it to create a block mesh layer
+1. find the block surrounded by panoramas; use the select tool, and right click on it to create a block mesh layer
 1. select "block" in the layer-list, and click "render panoramas" to create the 2d street-side images
 1. select "block" in the layer-list, and click "find image features" to detect windows etc... with a CNN. this is slow, with limited feedback on the commandline.
 1. select "block" in the layer-list, and click "find profiles". wait for the profiles to become visible in 3d.